wilsonliaows/docs/workbot/workbot-examples.md

 The application section of the form refers to the app that is linked to the commands.
 For this reason, make sure you correctly fill in applications that are on our list of applications.

-Start typing in your application or scroll down to find the application you are looking for.
+Type in a valid connector's name in the application box.
 If you enter a correct app name, you will see an app icon show up on your slack notification.

 ![Correct application](/assets/images/Workbot/workbot-examples/correct.png)
 *Correct application fill-in*